 Response: Students can leave class

-Every child sits in class just waiting.
-Waiting for the sound of the glorious recess bell.
-That bell means freedom.
+In school, the recess bell means freedom.
 As soon as it rings it means the kids can escape the classroom and run around like wild animals on the playground.
 So much fun.

 Not only is the recess bell the sound of freedom, it’s also an example of a conditioned stimulus.
 It really has no inherent meaning.
 Only until the sound of the bell has been associated with recess does it have any significance.